Matt-Conrad/CXR_View_Classification/README.md

       - ```8000``` if ```gunicorn``` was specified in step 2
       - ```80``` if ```nginx``` was specified in step 2

-## Web API Usage for AWS Elastic Beanstalk
+## Web API/UI Usage for AWS Elastic Beanstalk
  1. Clone the git repository onto your computer:
     ```
     git clone https://github.com/Matt-Conrad/CXR_View_Classification.git